T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Text across several lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To make SQL queries, or QFQ records in general, more readable, it's possible to split a line across several lines.
+To get better human readable SQL queries, it's possible to split a line across several lines.
 Lines with keywords are on their own (`QFQ Keywords (Bodytext)`_ start a new line).
 If a line is not a 'keyword' line, it will be appended to the last keyword line.
 'Keyword' lines are detected on: